OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 Clicking the **Authorize** button finalized the connection and the agent was available to perform builds.
 :::

-### The Docker project
+### Creating a project

-My first step was to created a new TeamCity project within and connect my git repository to it.
+My first step was to create a new TeamCity project and connect my git repository to it.
 The [OctoPetShop](https://github.com/octopussamples/octopetshop) source code is available on GitHub but I used a local Azure DevOps instance to host mine.
 This post assumes you already know how to [create a project](https://www.jetbrains.com/help/teamcity/creating-and-editing-projects.html) within TeamCity and focuses on the build and deploy process.

 ### Adding a connection to Docker Hub